mscaudill/openseize/paper/paper.md

 mnemonic and cognitive processing [@Woodman2010; @Nunez2021].
-Mechanistically, EEGs are non-stationary time-series that capture alterations in the brain's electromagnetic field arising from synchronous potential changes of millions of individual synapses.
-To understand these time-series, linear digital signal processing (DSP) tools are routinely used to reduce noise, resample the data, remove artifacts, expose the data's spatio-temporal frequency content, and much more.
-Openseize is a DSP software package written in pure Python that scales to very large EEG datasets, uses an extensible object-oriented architecture, and provides a familiar Scipy-like API [@Virtanen2020].
+Mechanistically, EEGs are non-stationary time-series that capture alterations in the brain's electromagnetic field arising from synchronous synaptic potential changes across neuronal populations.
+Linear digital signal processing (DSP) tools are routinely used in EEGS to reduce noise, resample the data, remove artifacts, expose the data's spatio-temporal frequency content, and much more.
+Openseize is a DSP package written in pure Python that scales to very large EEG datasets, employs an extensible object-oriented architecture, and provides a familiar Scipy-like API [@Virtanen2020].

 # Statement of need